furquan-lp/arduino-enviro101/README.md

 binary, for any purpose, commercial or non-commercial, and by any means.
 See the [LICENSE](LICENSE) for more information.

-All the free and open-source dependencies in the (including any that might be added in the future) are under the copyright of their respective owners.
+All the free and open-source dependencies (including any that might be added in the future) are under the copyright of their respective owners.